 Welcome to the Pediatric Emergency Medicine Fellowship at UConn Health and Connecticut Children’s Medical Center.

-- Educators prepared to share their expertise with trainees, colleagues, and the community at large.
+- To create excellent educators prepared share their expertise with trainees, colleagues, and the community at large.

-- Researchers capable of identifying gaps in our current knowledge and pushing that knowledge forward.
+- To create physicians capable of identifying gaps in our current knowledge and pushing that knowledge forward through clinical research.

 We take two fellows per year, and have a total of six Pediatric Emergency Medicine fellows at a time.
 We see over 60,000 patients per year in our emergency department at Connecticut Children’s Medical Center, which creates a rich learning environment in which to train.
 We are a Level I trauma center and our hospital provides the full range of pediatric subspecialty care.
 Our faculty have come to Connecticut Children’s Medical Center from all over the country and offers mentors across all subspecialties within Pediatric Emergency Medicine.
 Particular strengths of our curriculum include robust training in point-of-care ultrasound and simulation.
 We think that Connecticut Children’s Medical Center is a great place to train and are very proud our program, but at the same time are always looking for ways to improve it.